simphotonics/simulated_annealing/README.md

 For fast cooling schedules convergence to an acceptable solution can be improved by increasing the number of inner iterations.

+## Algorithm Tuning

+For discrete problems it can be shown that by selecting a sufficiently high initial temperature the algorithm converges to the global minimum if the temperature decreases on a logarithmic scale (slow cooling schedule) and the number of inner iterations (Markov chain length) is sufficiently high [\[2\]][nikolaev2010].

+Practical implementations of the SA algorithm aim to generate an acceptable solution with *minimal* computational effort.
+For such *fast cooling* schedules, algorithm convergence to the global minimum is not strictly guaranteed.
+In that sense, SA is a heuristic approach and some degree of trial and error is required to determine which annealing schedule works best for a given problem.

+The behaviour of the annealing simulator can be tuned using the following **optional** parameters of the class [`Simulator`][SimulatorClass]:
+* `gammaStart`: Initial acceptance probability with default value 0.7.
+Useful values for &gamma;<sub>start</sub>
+are in the range of (0.7, 0.9).
+If &gamma;<sub>start</sub> is too low, up-hill moves are unlikely (potentially) preventing the SA algorithm from escaping a local miniumum.
+If &gamma;<sub>start</sub> is set close to 1.0 the algorithm will accept too many up-hill moves at high temperatures wasting computational time and delaying convergence.
+* `gammaEnd`: Final acceptance probability.
+Towards the end of the annealing process one assumes that the solution has converged towards the global minimum and up-hill moves should be restricted.
+For this reason &gamma;<sub>end</sub> has default value 0.05.
+* `deltaEnergyStart`: A **critical SA parameter** used to estimate the initial temperature T<sub>start</sub>.
+It has default value `field.deltaEnergyStart`.
+   If &Delta;E<sub>start</sub> is too large the algorithm will oscillate wildy between random points and will most likely not converge towards an acceptable solution.
+   On the other hand, if &Delta;E<sub>start</sub> is too small up-hill moves are unlikely and the solution most likely converges towards a local minimum or a point situated in a plateau-shaped region.
+* `deltaEnergyEnd`: Typical energy variation &Delta;E if the current position is perturbed within the minimum search neighbourhood  &omega;<sub>end</sub>.
+It is used to calculate T<sub>end</sub>.
+* `iterations`: Determines the number of temperature steps in the annealing schedule.

 ## Examples